-Explains the requirement for agencies to disclose the costs relating to the transfer of employees due to restructuring.
+Explains when agencies must disclose the costs relating to the transfer of employees due to restructuring.

 - In certain situations, an agency must disclose the costs relating to the transfer of employees due to restructuring.
 The circumstances are contained in the Employment Relations Act 2000 (the Act), Part 6A and Schedule 1A.
 Disclosure of costs must be made available to prospective suppliers (new employers) on request when:

 - the restructuring is the subject of a tender, and

 - the type of employees affected falls within a category listed in the Act.

 The purpose of Part 6A of the Employment Relations Act 2000(external link) is to protect ‘vulnerable’ employees in specific industries.
 It deals with continuity of employment under the same terms and conditions, if an employee’s work is affected by a restructuring that is the subject of a tender (eg outsourcing a service that was previously provided in-house).